thomssl/Personal_Training_Assistant/README.md

 ### Overview

-Clients are used to conatin the information pertaining to a single client.
+Clients are used to contain the information pertaining to a single client.
 They contain:

 - id, unique to the client
 - name, unique to the client
 - schedule type, see schedule types below in classification
 - days, list of days the client is scheduled if their schedule is constant (if not constant, it will be the number of weekly or monthly session allotted to the client)
 - times, list of times the client is scheduled (correlating with their days) if their schedule is constant (if not constant, it will be 0)
-- durations, list of durationss the client is scheduled (correlating with their days) if their schedule is constant (if not constant, it will be a single default session duration)
+- durations, list of durations the client is scheduled (correlating with their days) if their schedule is constant (if not constant, it will be a single default session duration)
 - start date, will be zero if "No Schedule" type is chosen
 - end date, will be zero if "No Schedule" type is chosen